 On January 1, 1943 the Allies succeeded in breaking through the defenses and captured Buna two days later.
 During the ferocious fighting, only six Japanese were taken prisoners, the rest were killed or died.

 In total, 1,400 Japanese were buried at Buna, The fighting on the beachheads cost 1,500 Australians, 670 Americans and an estimated 4,000 Japanese dead.
-The US 32nd Division sustained 1,954 casualties; 466 killed and 1508 wounded.
+The U. S. Army 32nd Division sustained 1,954 casualties; 466 killed and 1508 wounded.
 In sixteen days the 18th Brigade suffered casualties of 55 officers and 808 men, including 22 officers and 284 others killed.

 DB-7B Mark IIIA "Retribution" Serial